MichaelCurrin/python-twitter-guide/docs/models.md

 ### Attributes
+> Read-only fields on a user object

-These do not require an API call as the data is on the object.
+These do not require an API call as the data is already on the object.

 Example:

 ```python
 user.id
 ```

+Available attributes:

+?> **Twitter API reference:** [Twitter User object] - see the data dictionary section for field name, language-agnostic data types and meanings.
+This is the original source so a better and more up to date reference than Tweepy.

 ### Methods